-In groups of 3, you will conduct research over a particular topic pertaining to a Framed Tale.
+In your groups, you will conduct research over a particular topic pertaining to a Framed Tale.
 You will choose one of the tales listed below, then create a question over your topic that will allow you to explore how it is presented in the tale as well as its importance in the culture.

 You should explore the historical context of your topic and describe the way this context manifests in either A Thousand and One Nights or The Canterbury Tales.
 You should use this as a background for a discussion on the importance of your chosen topic and not just what it reveals about the text but about the society as well.